 - Don’t speak with insurance adjusters.
 Their job is to get you to settle for as little as possible.
 You can have your lawyer facilitate communication between you and the insurance company.
 You don’t have to worry about intimidation or saying something that can be used against your claim.

-Have you or a loved one been in a car accident?
-You have the right to seek legal representation.
-A skilled lawyer from The Solomon Law Group can help you file the claim so you can get compensation for your injuries, lost wages, and medical expenses.
+If you or a loved one has been in a vehicle wreck, you have the right to seek legal representation.
+A skilled Columbia, SC car accident attorney lawyer from Solomon Law Group can help you file your claim, so you can get compensation for your injuries, lost wages, medical expenses, and more.

-When you decide to file a claim, you show to the other driver that their negligence had severe consequences.
-Your actions might make them reconsider their driving behavior in the future.
+When you decide to file a claim, you’re letting the negligent driver know that their actions or inactions had severe consequences.
+Your decision to seek compensation might make them reconsider their driving behavior in the future.
 This could potentially make them a safer driver and make the road safer for everyone.

 If you’re prepared to file your claim or have questions about the legal process, we’re here for you.
 Contact us at your earliest convenience to schedule a free consultation.
 We’ll be able to evaluate your case and help you determine how best to proceed.